 Besides, I will give you a perfect way out of all of the corporate jungle.
 Check out this unique opportunity at the end of this article!

 What is a scapegoat?

 A scapegoat tends to take the fall for the problems of the larger organisation.
 The word comes from a passage in Leviticus in the Bible, in which a goat is blamed for the sins of an entire community and then banished into the wilderness.
 Thus it magically relieves the community from having to look any further for what went wrong.
 What happens here is that one person is picked out; the blame is transferred to that particular person, following which the victim is isolated and finally either punished or banished.

 You might think: how does this help the company?
 Of course it does not; successful scapegoating usually means that the real issues are never identified, so the problem continues to exist or will reoccur in the future.
 But it surely helps the people that are really responsible for the problem, the bosses, as they will go scot-free.
-Read here about your way out.

-How to recognise scapegoating
+How to recognize scapegoating

-Unfortunately, political manoeuvring is part of the tides of office life.
+Unfortunately, political maneuvering is part of the tides of office life.
 When the hairs on the back of your neck are starting to go up, that’s a sign that something is going wrong.
 Most of the time, especially in a work situation, you can’t believe you are the one that has been singled out and you will cope with that by denial.
 You like to imagine, that it can’t happen to you.